 - Cavernous hemangioma—This type of hemangioma is beneath the skin.
 It is puffier than a strawberry hemangioma and also more bluish in color.
 These types of hemangiomas are less likely to go away on their own.
-Facial hemangiomas are occasionally associated with similar vascular deformities of the brain.
+Facial hemangiomas may be associated with vascular deformities of the brain.
 Your physician may recommend MRI imaging to determine whether this is present.

 |Copyright © Nucleus Medical Media, Inc.|